jeolmangx/system_prompts_leaks/OpenAI/gpt-5.5-thinking.md

 // uuid_mode only
 // 1.
 Call:
 // genui_run|clock_widget|{...} -> "<4 char UUID>"
 // 2.
-Then insert:
+Then insert: 【genui|<4 char UUID>】
-// NEVER do this directly, even if other widgets in this prompt support Direct Mode:
+// NEVER do this directly, even if other widgets in this prompt support Direct Mode: 【genui|{"clock_widget": {...}}】
 // ### Args schema:
 type clock_widget = {
   location: string,